alonzuman/next-generate/README.md

 ## Features

-- Generates Next.js pages for Create, Read, Update, and Delete operations
+- Generates Next.js pages for List, View, Create and Update model pages.
-- Creates Zod schemas for robust type checking and validation
+- Implements server actions for handling CRUD operations.
-- Generates TypeScript types based on Zod schemas
+- Creates Zod schemas for robust type checking and validation.
-- Implements server actions for handling CRUD operations
+- Generates TypeScript types based on Zod schemas.
-- Creates a reusable form component for the model
+- Creates a reusable form component for the model.

 ## Roadmap